Lecilufa-Kai/hse24/README.md

 At project root, run mvn clean package

 **how to run Unit Tests**<br>
-At project root, run mvn clean test, or directly run tests on your IDE
+At project root, run mvn clean test, or directly run tests on your IDE.

 **how to run Application**<br>
-At project root, run mvn spring-boot:run, or directly run it on your IDE
+At project root, run mvn spring-boot:run, or directly run it on your IDE.

 **how to run with docker**<br>
 1.At project root,run mvn clean package<br>